SC36-11-1/Elias-Bitwayiki/📑✨ Manuscript.md

 >High ranking leaders of industries heads of thier respected catagory
 >Outcast’s
 >
->### ChatGPT Sample Narrative Simulation: "Digital Chronicles"
+>### ChatGPT Edited Sample Narrative Simulation: "Digital Chronicles"

 Simulation 1: The NFT Unveiling

 The episode introduces the three main characters, A, B, and C, as they embark on their daily routines in the Smart City.
-A, a generative artist, completes a groundbreaking series of generative artworks, each uniquely tied to an NFT. [https://www.artblocks.io]
+>A, a generative artist, completes a groundbreaking series of generative artworks, each uniquely tied to an NFT. [https://www.artblocks.io]
-B introduces readers to the NFT release schedule, on a dedicated platform directly tied to the book.
+>B introduces readers to the NFT release schedule, on a dedicated platform directly tied to the book.
 Cohort Study(LifeStyle) / Live Stream [Data Driven Document Digital Download TBD Sample Reference: https://thevisualized.com ]
-C Shows Viewers and immerses them in the city's unique culture, including its emphasis on technology, diverse districts, and birth assessments.[Data Driven Document Digital Download TBD Sample Reference: https://thevisualized.com ]
+>C Shows Viewers and immerses them in the city's unique culture, including its emphasis on technology, diverse districts, and birth assessments.[Data Driven Document Digital Download TBD Sample Reference: https://thevisualized.com ]

 Vocabulary + Definitions